melikesoygullucu/melikesoygullucu/README.md

-Hello, I am Melike.
-I am a third year student at Abdullah Gül University.
-I have experiences about Java, C, Dart, Flutter, MySQL and Swift.
-I am actively developing mobile applications with Flutter.
-On the other hand I am currently learning Swift for iOS side.
-I am open to learning and exploring new areas.
+Hello, I'm Melike ✨.
+I'm a third-year student at Abdullah Gül University.
+I have experience with Java, C, Dart, Flutter, MySQL, and Swift.
+I'm actively involved in mobile app development using Flutter.
+Additionally, I'm currently learning Swift for iOS development.
+I'm enthusiastic about learning and exploring new domains.

 <!--